spaansba/PowerTree/README.md

 ## TreeStats

-PowerTree provides execution statistics at the end of the output, showing information about the files and directories processed:
+PowerTree provides execution statistics at the end of the output, showing information about the files and directories processed.
 TreeStats can be fully turned off by setting `ShowExecutionStats` in `Edit-PowerTreeConfig`

 ### Basic Stats